matter-labs/zksync/docs/lending.md

 Thus, he will borrow the free funds of creditors.
 This debt will be repaid automatically when verification of the specified `Franklin` block containing the transaction occurs.

-The user must call the `requestBorrow(blockNumber, requestNumber, amount, borrower, receiver, signature)` method of the `LendingEther` and` LendingErc20` contracts.
+The user must call the `requestBorrow(onchainOpNumber, amount, borrower, receiver, signature)` method of the `LendingEther` and` LendingErc20` contracts.
 Next, the `requestBorrowInternal` method of the contract `LendingToken` will be called, on which the necessary checks will occur:
 - the block must be unverified
 - the borrowing amount must be positive